linnalab/qclus/README.md

 ## Quickstart guide

 Below is a quick workflow for QClus.
-Please see the tutorials/tutorial.ipynb notebook for a more thorough tutorial.
+Please see the tutorials/tutorial.ipynb notebook for a more thorough guide.

 ```python